seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Why, no.

 **POMPEY**
-I’ll be supposed upon a book, his face is the worst
+I'll be supposed upon a book, his face is the worst
 thing about him.
 Good, then; if his face be the
 worst thing about him, how could Master Froth do the
-constable’s wife any harm?
+constable's wife any harm?
 I would know that of
 your honour.

 **ESCALUS**
-He’s in the right.
+He's in the right.
 Constable, what say you to it?

 **ELBOW**
 First, an it like you, the house is a respected